Coitus reservatus: Practice of karezza and sexual continence

 One purpose of karezza is the maintenance and intensification of desire and enjoyment of sexual pleasure within relationships.
-According to Stockham, it takes from two weeks to a month for the body to recover from ejaculation ...
-"Unless procreation is desired, let the final propagative orgasm be entirely avoided".
+According to Stockham, it takes from two weeks to a month for the body to recover from ejaculation: "Unless procreation is desired, let the final propagative orgasm be entirely avoided".
 Stockham advocated that the 'honeymoon period' of a relationship could be maintained in perpetuity by limiting the frequency of ejaculations, or, preferably avoiding them entirely.

 Kalman Andras Oszlar writes, "Inasmuch as sexual togetherness is not limited into the physical world and does not mean quick wasting of sexual energies, by this we give free way to higher dimensions in the relationship."
 Affected by this, we may get into the state of flow, and in the course of this, the couple charges up with energy, while – with focused attention (Dhāraṇā) – the couple is submerging in that in which they are having pleasure.
 This state of mind is connected with the beneficial effects of tantric restraint and transformation.
 At first, Mihály Csíkszentmihályi defined positive philosophy, and since then, it has been referred to beyond the professional line.
 According to the professor, the flow experience is an entirely focused and motivationally intensified experience where people can entirely focus and properly command their feelings for the best performance or learning.

 There is a slight difference between karezza and coitus reservatus.
 In coitus reservatus, unlike karezza, a woman can enjoy a prolonged orgasm while a man exercises self-control.

-Like coitus interruptus, coitus reservatus is not a reliable form of preventing a sexually transmitted disease, as the penis leaks pre-ejaculate before ejaculation, which may contain all of the same infectious viral particles and bacteria as the semen.
+Like coitus interruptus, coitus reservatus is not a reliable form of preventing a sexually transmitted infection, as the penis leaks pre-ejaculate before ejaculation, which may contain all of the same infectious viral particles and other microbes as the semen.
 Although studies have not found sperm in pre-ejaculate fluid, the method is also unreliable for contraception because of the difficulty of controlling ejaculation beyond the point of no return.
 Additionally, pre-ejaculate fluid can collect sperm from a previous ejaculation, leading to pregnancy even when performed correctly.